-Moy Park told in advance of RHI changes
+Boiler bids 'more than double' estimation

-Poultry firm Moy Park was told of proposed changes in the RHI scheme before they had been cleared by senior officials or the minister, the public inquiry has been told.
+Earlier, the inquiry heard how Moy Park had been told of a proposed tariff change for RHI boilers before it was signed off by senior civil servants or the then Enterprise minister Arlene Foster.

+They were told by a different civil servant, Stuart Wightman, who was also in the division looking after RHI.

-It happened in early 2015 as pressure in the scheme was starting to build but before officials realised.
+It happened in early 2015, as pressure in the scheme was starting to build, but before officials realised.

 Moy Park was one of the biggest users of RHI as more of its producers made the switch to biomass heating.